finos/legend-studio/.changeset/tester-coffee-maker.md

 '@finos/legend-studio-extension-query-builder': patch
 ---

-Enable opening query builder in read only via Mapping Test and Service.
-Disable saving query in read only mode.
+Enable opening query builder in read-only mode for mapping test and service.